-I gave Srimad Bhagavatam class today in the Hare Krishna temple in Riga, Latvia on this verse (http://vedabase.net/sb/3/20/6/ ).
-I was feeling very unqualified and somewhat perplexed.
-I mean, I am not a Vedic scholar, nor a self realised soul in any sense, and yet this verse was talking about how much a true devotee of the Lord relishes even the most simple truths.
+I gave Srimad Bhagavatam class today in the Hare Krishna temple in Riga, Latvia , on this verse (http://vedabase.net/sb/3/20/6/ ).
+Initially, I felt unqualified and somewhat perplexed.
+I mean, I am not a Vedic scholar, nor a self-realised soul in any sense, and yet this verse was talking about how much a true devotee of the Lord relishes even the most simple truths.
 However, after praying to my spiritual teachers and God for clarity, it dawned on me that what Srila Prabhupada was saying in his commentary to this verse was that a TRUE (“actual”) self-realised soul does not need to jump to the most intimate pastimes of Krishna (rasa lila), but can relish the teachings of the Bhagavad-gita thousands and thousands of times and never feel satiated.
 Why is this?
 Because what is contained in the Bhagavad-gita is the beginning and the end of all knowledge.
-It is a completely perfect treatise on spirituality, and therefore a realised soul can always find newer and newer aspects from reading it.
+It is a completely perfect treatise on spirituality, and therefore, a realised soul can always find newer and newer aspects from reading it.

-Members of ISKCON often hear followers of other swamis say, “Your teacher (Prabhupada) never taught the highest truth”.
+ISKCON members frequently encounter claims from followers of other swamis that Prabhupada did not teach the highest truths..
 But from my personal experience and from a careful study of his comments on this verse, I can unequivocally say that that idea is bullshit.
-Prabhupada did indeed give the world the sum and substance of spiritual truth, but like foolish children we desire to jump ahead to the ‘Quantum physics’ of spirituality, before even understanding the most basic laws of addition.
+Prabhupada did indeed give the world the sum and substance of spiritual truth, but like foolish children, we desire to jump ahead to the ‘Quantum physics’ of spirituality, before even understanding the most basic laws of addition.

 From what I have seen in my 30 years as a member of ISKCON, there is way too much emphasis on philosophising and studying the more intimate aspects of the Lord’s pastimes, when in fact all we really need to do is become conscious of Krishna in this world.
 Simple statements by Krishna like: “I am the taste of water”; or “I am the fragrance of the Earth” are profound and it is these simple things that will actually help us to always remember Krishna and never forget Him.
 And according to the great scholar, Rupa Goswami, that simple truth is the essence of ALL instructions.

-Having seen so many struggle on the path of bhakti yoga (myself included), I can only conclude that ISKCON has completely missed this simple truth.
+Observing many, including myself, struggle on the bhakti yoga path, I’ve concluded that ISKCON often overlooks this simple truth.
 Srila Prabhupada clearly told us: “First become conscious, then become Krishna conscious.”
 In other words, we need to become aware of Krishna’s presence in this realm; to see the magic of Krishna here, on earth, during our day-to-day affairs.
 Then gradually, gradually, through increased awareness, mental purification and maturity, the Lord will reveal more and more to us.
 There is no need to race ahead or pretend to be something we are not.

-My call to all followers of Gaudiya Vaisnavism and indeed, anyone who has taken a position of spiritual leadership in any spiritual tradition is to be honest and stop pretending to be a pure devotee if you are not.
+I urge all followers of Gaudiya Vaisnavism and spiritual leaders across traditions to embrace honesty and avoid pretending to be pure devotees if they are not.
 Before expecting someone to bow down to you, learn to bow down to a plant and ask permission of that plant if you can take it’s life to sustain your body.
 Before you expect worship, go wash the feet of a homeless person; before showing off you ability to quote the scripture and your grasp of knowledge, know that superior knowledge can be demonstrated in small acts of kindness; before you take disciples or any kind of dependent, allow a dog to lick your hand and appreciate the love it has in it’s heart, and before you become a so-called Rasa-jna, learn to relish the teachings of the Bhagavad-gita.
 All these things are manifestations of Krishna.
 He is everywhere and everything.

-To be perfectly clear here, I am a not in any way pure, but I have a right to my own opinion.
+To be perfectly clear here, I am not in any way pure, but I have a right to my own opinion.
 And my opinion is based on my personal experience, and I felt that Prabhupada’s purport (please read it) was confirming my opinion.
-I am sorry if my statements seem generalizations about members of ISKCON or other faiths, but please understand that whether or not we are a student of a swami in ISKCON, ultimately all swamis and priests are representative of their particular spiritual tradition and what they do does impact every member of their society.
-All I am saying is we need to be straight forward and down to earth and not so high in the clouds.
+I am sorry if my statements seem generalizations about members of ISKCON or other faiths, but please understand that whether or not we are a student of a swami in ISKCON, ultimately, all swamis and priests are representative of their particular spiritual tradition, and what they do does impact every member of their society.
+All I am saying is we need to be straightforward and down to earth and not so high in the clouds.
 Krishna (God) is present even in the cockroach and the apple.

-Becoming conscious of Krishna in this world includes embracing the simple truth that, maybe, entering into a loving relationship with another human being could be critical for your evolution in consciousness.
-Sadly though, ISKCON still has a leadership culture that demonises this basic human need, where women are viewed as “obstacles” on the path of self-realisation.
-So it is my humble opinion that the status of Sannyasa should only be awarded to those that have fully experienced a relationship (and all it’s challenges) with a women, and who are also sufficiently mature in age.
+Embracing Krishna consciousness involves recognizing that forming loving relationships with others may be crucial for your spiritual evolution.
+Sadly, though, ISKCON still has a leadership culture that demonises this basic human need, where women are viewed as “obstacles” on the path of self-realisation.
+So it is my humble opinion that the status of Sannyasa should only be awarded to those who have fully experienced a relationship (and all its challenges) with a woman, and who are also sufficiently mature in age.

 Of course, there are many pure souls in and outside of ISKCON, but my point is that ISKCON and many spiritual institutions as a whole have missed the simple truth of honouring the Lord in this world.
-Every swami, guru or priest is certainly honourable, but they may not be a pure devotee of the Lord.
-However, all of them are influencing the culture of their institutions and sometimes their behaviour and attitude is cruel and/or embarrassing.
+Every swami, guru, or priest is certainly honourable, but they may not be a pure devotee of the Lord.
+However, all of them are influencing the culture of their institutions, and sometimes their behaviour and attitude are cruel and/or embarrassing.
 I mean, there are endless examples in ISKCON of devotees feeling disrespected or marginalized just because they were not a Prabhupada disciple, or Sannyasi, or male, etc. What to speak of those that are not book distributors or scholars, and this is wrong on so many levels.
-Each and every one of us, from the bug to the tree, to the single mother, pot washer, street sweeper, postman or Nazi racist, are parts and parcel of Krishna (God).
+Each and every one of us, from the bug to the tree, to the single mother, pot washer, street sweeper, postman, or Nazi racist, is part and parcel of Krishna (God).

-We need to cultivate an appreciation for the presence of the Lord in every living being and all day to day experiences.
+It’s essential to cultivate an appreciation for the Lord’s presence in every living being and daily experience.
 Srila Prabhupada made it very clear in his purport that “Those who are actually on the transcendental platform are never satiated...” and he then specifically mentions Bhagavad-gita.
 Why?
-Obviously to stress the point that what Krishna teaches in the Gita is the most profound and deepest knowledge there is.
+Obviously, to stress the point that what Krishna teaches in the Gita is the most profound and deepest knowledge there is.
 I therefore took the liberty to expand on this concept that all of us need to keep it real and not try to jump ahead of our actual status.

 God bless you all. ,__,__o__